Category

 This type of freelance scam is also called phishing.
 Scammers pose as legitimate businesses or well-known figures to steal sensitive information like your social security number.
 For example of a freelance scam, a scammer might pose as a business hiring freelancers and ask for your bank info, passwords, or credit card details, claiming it’s to set up your payment deposit.

-How to prevent this scam of freelancers: Never share personal information, especially if they pressure you.
+How to prevent this freelancer scam: Never share personal information, especially if they pressure you.
 This is different from onboarding.
 Scammers will ask unusual questions, like requesting details you should never share.
 Stick to the payment methods outlined in your contract, and if the client tries to pay outside the platform or delay payment in exchange for personal information, stop working with them immediately.

 The “Write Now, Pay Later” Scam

-If there’s a top freelance scam that makes our blood boil, it could be this one.
-SSome clients or companies ask for free work, promising future payment or employment.
+If there’s a top freelance rscam that makes our blood boil, it could be this one.
+Some clients or companies ask for free work, promising future payment or employment.
 I call this the “write now, pay later” sham or freelancer scam.
 While some reputable companies ask for short samples, others may take your work without paying you.
 This is a slippery slope, and it’s important to be cautious when submitting samples without clear payment terms.

 How to prevent this freelance writing sam: Clarify project details upfront.
 If a client asks for your best work without discussing compensation, it could be a freelance job scam.
 Negotiate your terms to maintain control.
-If the client keeps requesting unpaid samples, it’s time to part ways.
+If the client keeps requesting unpaid samples, it’s time to part ways as it could be a freelancer scam.
 You could always request payment upfront before sending a first draft to prevent this freelance scam from occurring.

 The Payment Flip-Flop Scam